 St Andrews is also renowned for its fore.

-Patrons can dine at the pub without playing golf or staying the hotel, the outside seating area is pretty much on the Old Course so perfect for an afternoon drink in the sun.
+Patrons can dine at the pub without playing golf or staying at the hotel; the outside seating area is pretty much on the Old Course, so perfect for an afternoon drink in the sun.

 There are plenty of other things to do in St Andrews that don’t involve teeing off.